OpenRA/OpenRAWebsiteV3/README.md

 To run this site, you'll first need to have Ruby installed.
 This is usually already installed on most systems (like Windows or MacOS), but it can be acquired from [ruby-lang.org](https://www.ruby-lang.org/en/) if it is not.

-After that, you simply need to install the dependencies in `/docs` like so:
+After that, you simply need to install the dependencies like so:

 ```
 $ bundle install